bmsuisse/lakeapi/README.md

 ## Engine

-DuckDB is the default query engine.
-Polars and Datafusion are also supported, but lack some features.
+`DuckDB` is the default query engine. `Polars` and `Datafusion` are also supported, but lack some features.
 The query engine can be specified at the route level and at the query level with the hidden parameter $engine="duckdb|datafusion|polars".
 If you want polars or datafusion, add the required extra.

 At the moment, DuckDB seems to have an advantage and performs the best.
-Also features like full text search are only available with DuckDB.
+Also features like full text search are only available with `DuckDB`.

 ## Default Security